I’m Amanda Meggison – founder of Planted Life (formally Tarian Pantry), passionately plant-based and aspiring crazy cat lady!

 It’s my mission to motivate and educate those who don’t yet believe in their physical abilities, and to support and inspire those who already thrive with an empowering plant-based fitness approach.

-A few years ago I was stuck in my car in a peak-hour traffic jam on the Sydney Harbour Bridge, when it struck me that I could be walking or running instead of driving.
+Around 2009, I was stuck in my car in a peak-hour traffic jam on the Sydney Harbour Bridge, when it struck me that I could be walking or running instead of driving.
 I’d get to my destination faster, I’d be reducing my carbon footprint and I’d be getting fitter at the same time…

 So I did.
 I started running at the age of 34.
 I went in fun runs.
 I built up to a half marathon.
 The change in my life was profound.